June 29, 2022

 Written by Amelia

-This year NAIDOC week celebrations will be held from July 3 - 11, in recognition of Aboriginal and Torres Straight Islander communities who have driven and championed change across generations.
+This year NAIDOC week celebrations will be held from July 3 - 11, in recognition of Aboriginal and Torres Straight Islander peoples who have driven and championed change across generations.

 In recognition of this annual celebration, we have curated a program of events to include storytelllers, inspiring leaders and indigenous artists who share power through sound.
-Follow us to this springs for this years NAIDOC week.
+Follow us to the springs for this year’s NAIDOC week activities.

 Get Up!
 Stand Up!
 Show Up!